The EPSRC Centre for Doctoral Training in Topological Design offers fully funded studentships in a wide range of research themes related to topology.

 - Must be research related to topological design conducted at the University of Birmingham.

-- Funds can come from industrial partner subject to the company agreeing to this arrangement.
+- Funds can come from an industrial partner subject to the company agreeing to this arrangement.

 - Funds can come from a non-commercial partner organisation or research body which are not derived from UKRI.

-- Up to £40,000 can be allocated to receive a fully-funded 3-year PhD studentship.
+- Up to £40,000 can be allocated to receive a fully-funded 3 or 4 year PhD studentship.

-If you would like to discuss how the CDT can work with you on a co-funded basis with your existing research grant, please contact the Head of Operations and Development, Hannah Roberts.
+Further information on industrial partnerships with the CDT can be found on our partnership page.
+If you would like to discuss how the CDT can work with you on a co-funded basis with your existing research grant, please contact the Head of Operations and Development, Dr Hannah Roberts.